 My child's soccer 'career' began with a friend's invite to join her recreational soccer team in Geneva, IL when she was 7.
 That fall the friend moved on to a travel team that played in Aurora, IL and I moved up to coach my daughter's recreational team.
 Since then I've learned a lot about how the various levels of soccer work and I'm going try to explain that...

 Recreational soccer is the starting point.
 Typically a recreational team will be coached by a parent volunteer such as myself.
 I didn't have any formal training which is true of 90% of recreational coaches.
-At CSA we call recreational soccer "Junior Academy", but a big difference is that your child will be coached by the same top tier coaches that coach our travel and premier teams.
-Should your child enjoy soccer enough and excel at this level then typically they'll want to move on to a higher level (travel) team.
+At CSA we call recreational soccer "Junior Academy", but a big difference is that your child will be coached by the same top tier coaches that coach our travel premier teams.
+Should your child enjoy Junior Academy soccer enough and excel at this level then typically they'll want to move on to a higher level (Travel Premier) team.

 Back to skill levels... this can be more complex as it depends on the league in which they are playing, but in a nutshell there will be several skill levels that your child and their team can advance through as they improve.
 In our case, my daughter is playing in the IWSL (Illinois Women's Soccer League) at the D level (which is the lowest level of competitive play).
 There's nothing wrong with playing at the lowest level... it's the next step above recreational soccer and it's where she should be given that she's been playing for just over a year.
 As she and her team improve they can advance through the C, B and A levels.
 Others might have a color oriented grouping system such as Red, Bronze, Gold, Silver and Platinum.
 It doesn't really matter what they're called... they're just skill levels meant to ensure that your child is playing against equally skilled talent and that they are always learning and improving.

 The players need to have fun and love the game first and CSA staff have the experience and techniques to get the effort out of each player.
 Once this is accomplished, confidence starts appearing in each player.
 Players will be introduced to technical and tactical components of the game in a fun learning environment.
 Boys and girls 10 years old and younger are welcome regardless of skill level.
 Players will be separated during practice and games according to skill first, genre second, and age lastly to ensure each child is being challenged but at the same time having success.
-Players move to CSA traveling Premier program after Jr. Academy graduation.
+Players move to CSA Travel Premier program after Jr. Academy graduation.
+All coaching staff are full time CSA salaried paid employees and this is their only occupation.

 Chicago Soccer Academy Premier Program is a full year program.
 It is professionally coached for children in the area that want to be trained and developed individually first then in a team aspect.
 All level players and teams are welcome as they will be developed under US Soccer Federation age appropriate curriculum guidelines along with the world's top club programs curriculum and activities chosen specifically by CSA DOC including clubs like Barcelona, Manchester United and Real Madrid.